 (2) Definitions - In this subsection:

-(A) Custodial deposit - The term custodial deposit means a deposit that would otherwise be considered to be obtained, directly or indirectly, by or through a deposit broker, if the deposit is deposited at 1 or more insured depository institutions, for the purpose of providing or maintaining deposit insurance for the benefit of a third party, by or through any of the following, each acting in a formal custodial or fiduciary capacity for the benefit of a third party:
+(A) Custodial deposit - The term "custodial deposit" means a deposit that is not deposited at an insured depository institution in return for fees paid by the insured depository institution pursuant to an agreement with a third party and that would otherwise be considered to be obtained, directly or indirectly, by or through a deposit broker, if the deposit is deposited at 1 or more insured depository institutions, for the purpose of providing or maintaining deposit insurance for the benefit of a third party, by or through any of the following, each acting in a formal custodial or fiduciary capacity for the benefit of a third party:

-(I) - when most recently examined under section 10(d) was found to have a composite condition of outstanding or good; and
+(I) when most recently examined under section 10(d) was assigned a composite rating of 1, 2, or 3 under the Uniform Financial Institutions Rating System (or an equivalent rating under a comparable rating system); and

-(D) Well capitalized - The term well capitalized has the meaning given the term in section 38(b).
+(E) Well capitalized - The term "well capitalized" has the meaning given the term in section 38(b).

 (b) Interest rate restriction - Section 29 of the Federal Deposit Insurance Act (12 U.S.C.
-1831f) is amended by striking subsection (e) and inserting the following:
+1831f), as amended by subsection (a), is further amended by adding at the end the following:

 (1) Definitions - In this subsection—

-(2) Prohibition - A covered insured depository institution may not pay a rate of interest on funds that, under subsection (c) or (d), are obtained, directly or indirectly, by or through a deposit broker or on custodial deposits that are accepted while not well capitalized that, at the time the funds or custodial deposits are accepted, significantly exceeds the limit set forth in paragraph (3).
+(2) Prohibition - A covered insured depository institution may not pay a rate of interest on custodial deposits that are accepted while not well capitalized that, at the time the funds or custodial deposits are accepted, significantly exceeds the limit set forth in paragraph (3).

 (3) Limit on interest rates - The limit on the rate of interest referred to in paragraph (2) shall be not greater than—